Exxon, Rosneft wrap up major strategic deal

 Khodorkovsky was jailed for fraud and tax evasion, Yukos was bankrupted by back-tax claims and Rosneft snapped up its prime assets at auction to become Russia's largest oil firm.

-"I guess they are taking on a little bit more risk by getting in bed with Russia," Good said.
-"Once you take away the project's execution risk, Russia will always be a question."

-Even so Exxon, because it is known for its operational excellence, is probably the right company for the Arctic project, Good said.

-The partners confirmed they would invest $3.2 billion (2 billion pounds) initially to search for oil in the Arctic and Black Sea in a venture to be two-thirds owned by Rosneft and a third by Exxon.
+The partners confirmed they would invest $3.2 billion initially to search for oil in the Arctic and Black Sea in a venture to be two-thirds owned by Rosneft and a third by Exxon.

 Russian Deputy Prime Minister Igor Sechin, an architect of the deal, said investments in the three Arctic Kara Sea blocks could eventually run to $200-$300 billion, and in the Black Sea to as much as $50 billion.